Industrial Engineering

 Recommended steps for completing the Honors Thesis in Engineering Management:

-2. Select your faculty committee: First select a committee director by visiting with a faculty member in your industry focus area or Engineering Management who is currently studying a research topic that interests you, and is someone with whom you feel comfortable with working.
+• Select your faculty committee: First select a committee director by visiting with a faculty member in your industry focus area or Engineering Management who is currently studying a research topic that interests you, and is someone with whom you feel comfortable with working.
 You can work with your committee director to determine another committee member from the faculty.
 Note that in certain cases, your second committee member can be an industry practitioner, rather than a faculty member at ASU.
-Once you select a faculty committee, you can expect to spend a great deal of time working on your thesis.
-So, you need to be committed to your research topic and to working with your faculty committee on a regular basis.
-If you still need help identifying a thesis faculty director, please discuss your options with the Director of Undergraduate Programs or your academic advisor.
-They can give you an overview of faculty research interests and make suggestions based on your research interests.

-5. Enroll in IEE 492 Honors Directed Study and IEE 493 Honors Thesis: If you decide to complete a three (3) credit hour thesis, you will need to enroll in IEE 493 (Honors Thesis).
-However, most thesis research projects expand beyond three hours and typically include IEE 492 (Honors Directed Study).
-Between IEE 492 and IEE 493, students will earn six (6) credit hours toward their thesis.
-IEE 492 can be used as a 3-hour technical elective for the Engineering Management curriculum and is generally taken one semester prior to taking IEE 493.
+• Enroll in IEE 492 Honors Directed Study and IEE 493 Honors Thesis: IEE 492 can be used as a 3-hour technical elective for the Engineering Management curriculum and is generally taken one semester prior to taking IEE 493.
 While enrolled in IEE 492, you will develop a solid literature review and research proposal, and initiate the research.
-While enrolled in IEE 493, you will complete your research, complete writing your honors thesis, and defend your thesis.
+While enrolled in IEE 493, you will complete your research, complete writing your honors thesis, defend your thesis, and submit an approved copy to Barrett.

-6. Make a schedule: It is important for you to create a “working thesis” schedule with your faculty advisor that identifies deadlines for your research and deadlines identified by the Honors College.
-The Honors College has specific dates for receiving a thesis prospectus, performing the oral defense (e.g., November 16, 20XX or April 14, 20XX), and submitting the final document (e.g., December 2, 20XX, or April 28, 20XX).
-Ideally, you should create a Gantt chart identifying all project milestones and tasks.
+• Make a schedule: It is important for you to create a “working thesis” schedule with your faculty advisor that identifies deadlines for your research and deadlines identified by the Honors College.
+The Honors College has specific dates for receiving a thesis prospectus, performing the oral defense, and submitting the final document.
+The Thesis Prospectus is used for identifying all project milestones and tasks.

-7. Progress through your research: Start your research and meet with your advisor on a regular basis (preferably once a week).
+• Progress through your research: Start your research and meet with your advisor on a regular basis.
 Start early and finish early so that you can produce a good thesis and have time for revisions.
 You can expect to revise your thesis several times.

-8. Finish the process: The thesis process culminates with an oral defense.
-The oral defense is your opportunity to meet with your selected committee, and present your research project.
+• Finish the process: The thesis process culminates with an oral defense.
+The oral defense is your opportunity to meet with your selected committee in person or virtually, and present your research project.
 You will explain your study and answer questions from the committee members.
 After the defense, some revisions to your report may be required before the final document is submitted to the Honors College.

 Academic Preparation